BanForFun/Buffela/README.md

 Enumeration types represent single-choice types.

-They are arrays that can only contain unique values.
+They are yaml arrays that can only contain unique values.

 Their values must (1) be in all uppercase and (2) only contain letters, numbers and underscores.